Rounak-kedia/AnonCTF-2019-WriteUp/Miscellaneous/A_Wierd_C_Program/ReadME.md

 ## Write-Up

-When you look at the given C program, you will find something weird with it's formatting and indentation.
+When you look at the given C program, you will find something wierd with it's formatting and indentation.
 Actually it's not a C program but a white-space program.Use any online interpreter to execute the file.
 Doing this gives you the output `the_flag_is_WpUAItsadmhak`